vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 For information on how to configure the SaaS components, see [Configure Tanzu SaaS Components for Tanzu for Kubernetes Operations](./tko-saas-services.md).

-For information on how to deploy user-managed packages, see [Deploy User-Managed Packages in Workload Clusters](./tkg-package-install.md).
+For more information about deploying user-managed packages, see [Deploy User-Managed Packages in Workload Clusters](./tkg-package-install.md).